Improve WAN performance

 You can configure a Dimensions CM server to automatically keep library cache areas in sync with the item libraries by constantly monitoring incoming changes to the item library.
 When a server detects a new changeset, it launches the DLCA (Download to Library Cache Area) command, which updates the library cache area with the new item revisions in the changeset.

-Using the current revision of an item in the library cache area and a new revision created in the item library, a delta is generated that only contains the differences between the two revisions.
+Using an item's current revision in the library cache area and a new revision created in the item library, a delta is generated that contains only the differences between the two revisions.
 The deltas for changed items are sent to the library cache area and used to regenerate the item revision file.
 This ensures that the library cache is always automatically in sync with the item library without imposing a heavy load on the network.

 Guidelines and recommendations: